- Download our Moving to Seoul Guide (PDF)

 - CON: Not many international clinics

 Despite most doctors speaking English, there are only a few options for facilities where all the medical staff, including nurses and administrative workers, speak English.
-Although there are international clinics, appointments are difficult to secure, especially during flu season.
+Although there are a few international clinics, appointments are difficult to secure, especially during flu season.